graymanconcepts/kanbanboard/README.md

     - Smooth opacity transitions for status changes

-The Kanban board implementation with a comprehensive ticket management system uses modern React practices, TypeScript for type safety, and Tailwind CSS for styling.
+This Kanban board implementation with a comprehensive ticket management system uses modern React practices, TypeScript for type safety, and Tailwind CSS for styling.
 All drag and drop operations are smooth with no "bounce back" effect, and the data is properly maintained through simulated API calls.